ooni/netx/DESIGN.md

-is completed, the experiment code will include the low-level events into the measurement result object, and will walk through the stream of events to determine in a more precise way what could have gone wrong.
+is completed, the experiment code will include the low-level events into the measurement result object, and will walk through the stream of events to determine in a more precise way what has gone wrong.

 ## Implementation